Labonneguigue/Labonneguigue.github.io/_posts/2018-05-28-Udacity-Self-Driving-Car-Nanodegree.md

 ### ✏️ Project 11 - Path Planning

-For this project Udacity provided us with a simulator where I can control a car on a highway, the goal being to plan a smooth and accident free path with regard to the other cars on the road.
+For this project Udacity provided us with a simulator where I could control a car on a highway, the goal being to plan a smooth and accident-free path with regard to the other cars on the road.
 The simulator provides data about the surrounding cars as well as data about the map.
 I build my path planner by assembling together the following 3 essential modules of a Self-Driving Car:

 * Behavior Planner
 * Trajectory Generator